SCHOOL RULES AND EXPECTATIONS

 ✔ A taonga or recognised culturally appropriate or religious symbol on a necklace, may be worn

-✔ Any tattoo should be covered by normal uniform.
+✔ Any tattoo should be covered by a normal uniform.
 Any unacceptable symbol must be removed or covered.

 ✔ Subtle and natural make-up and nail varnish can be worn at school. (anything deemed not acceptable, students will be asked to remove)